earthly/website/blog/_posts/2023-04-04-python-earthly.md

 ### The Example Code

-Here is some very simplified python code:
+Here is some very simplified Python code:

 ~~~{.python caption="src/app.py"}
 from flask import Flask